nhcarrigan/becca-docs/docs/privacy-policy.md

 - `User Name`: Becca stores your latest username and discriminator to render the data.
 - `Emote Counts`: Becca keeps a count of the number of emotes you've received.

-**Visibility**: This data is publicly visible when using an `/emote` command.
+**Visibility**: These data are publicly visible when using an `/emote` command.

 **Optout**: You can opt out of this data collection by using the `/optout` command, or by request in our [support server](https://chat.nhcarrigan.com).
-This data is not automatically deleted, but can be deleted upon request in our [support server](https://chat.nhcarrigan.com).
+These data are not automatically deleted, but can be deleted upon request in our [support server](https://chat.nhcarrigan.com).

 ### Level System

 _If enabled in the server_, Becca will track message activity.
 Becca does not store the message content, but looks at the length of the content as part of the experience point calculation.
-This data is stored to allow server members to see their level, the top 10 active members, and for server managers to provide roles and other perks based on user engagement.
+These data are stored to allow server members to see their level, the top 10 active members, and for server managers to provide roles and other perks based on user engagement.

 - `User ID`: Becca uses your Discord user ID to identify you and associate the database record with your account.
 - `User Name`: Becca stores your latest username and discriminator to construct the levels leaderboard.